Note: We are currently accepting submissions for consideration for the next issue. Please contact us immediately if you have a submission to make.

 General Style.
 Generally, The Confessional Presbyterian requires following the Chicago Manual of Style.

 Footnote style: Use Chicago Manual of Style for footnote references and the bibliography (and please do include a full bibliography of sources referenced).
+Please include p. or pp. before the page number(s) in book citations, but not in journal article footnote citations.
+All parenthetical citations (of either books or articles) should include p. or pp. before the page number(s).
 The journal uses a mixture of footnotes and parenthetical references.
 The first citation of a work should be a footnote, and each subsequent footnote should have a shortened title followed by the page referenced.
 If one or more works are preponderantly relied upon and cited more than a dozen times, all subsequent references after the first should be parenthetical with author, or with author and title if more than one work by the author is cited, and the page number.

 Book: 1 Gerald R. McDermott, Jonathan Edwards Confronts the Gods (New York: Oxford University Press, 2000), p.
 1.